JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-In particular, both of these attributes, in addition to crashing the application, </BR>
+In particular, both of these values, in addition to crashing the application, </BR>
 sometimes left the Adobe window open in a crash (black screen).

 </BR>